BoraSoylu/fw-frontend/README.md

 Eventually, this project will be hosted with Vercel.
 Vercel is a cloud platform for static sites and serverless functions that offers fast and scalable hosting.
 Once the project is ready for deployment, I will connect the Farazy Wallet repository to Vercel and deploy it using their platform.

 In addition, the domain name farazywallet.com has already been acquired for this project.
-Once the app is deployed on Vercel, I will configure the DNS settings to point to the Vercel deployment, so that users can access the app at [farazywallet.com](https://farazywallet.com).
+Once the app is deployed on Vercel, I will configure the DNS settings to point to the Vercel deployment, so that users will be able to access the app at [farazywallet.com](https://farazywallet.com).

 ## Coingecko API